 - Put out the ‘Help Jar’ which is a collection each time you meet that would accumulate and provide a tangible way to help a neighbour, a coworker, a friend or another Home Church in a time of need.

 - Get to know your neighbours, so that when a need arises on your block, at your workplace or in your friendship circle, you’re prepared to act.

 - Ask your HC members if they know of any needs that the group could offer help with.

 - Encourage serving within The Meeting Place.

 Where do Home Churches meet?

-- In your Host’s home each week.
+- In your Host’s home each week, which could be a rotation of each member of the HC.
 We ask that Home Churches meet every week in order to effectively build relationship.
 We have discovered that groups who meet bi-weekly struggle with having full participation, because if one person is sick one week and someone else misses the next time, it could be 6-8 weeks or more before your whole group is gathered.

 - Home Churches may also meet in a restaurant, a park or other space conducive to being able to discuss and pray together.
 Think outside the box.